 Ranges of Valuation Fees

-For real estate holding companies, I’ve seen tax reporting and compliance valuation fees range from as low as $5,000 for an LLC or LP (holding a single piece of real estate) to as much as $50,000 or even higher (for companies with over 20 pieces of real estate or multiple LLCs or LPs).
-Similarly, I’ve seen fees as low as $3,000 for a single tenants in common interest and up, based on the number of pieces of real estate.
+For real estate holding companies, We’ve seen tax reporting and compliance valuation fees range from as low as $5,000 for an LLC or LP (holding a single piece of real estate) to as much as $50,000 or even higher (for companies with over 20 pieces of real estate or multiple LLCs or LPs).
+Similarly, we’ve seen fees as low as $3,000 for a single tenants in common interest and up, based on the number of pieces of real estate.
 Although additional holdings add to the overall cost, most firms offer discounted rates beyond the first valuation because they’ll all be included in one final report.
 On the other hand, if you should want a report for each piece of real estate or entity, you’re probably going to pay a pretty penny.